 You can use local exchanges or select one of the many international exchanges that accept accounts from the Emirates.
 In addition, sites such as localbitcoins.com publish local buyers and sellers in the UAE, along with payment methods and bid and offer prices.

 You also need to get a wallet to withdraw your bitcoins to and store them after you buy the currency from an exchange or from a local bitcoin seller.
 You can find a partial list of both local and international exchanges where Emiratis may purchase BTC, as well as several different types of crypto wallets used to store your BTC after purchase.

 Another option for trading BTC involves speculating on the movements of the crypto by using contracts for difference (CFDs).
 This requires you to open an account with an online broker, such as XTB, for example, and does not require a wallet or exchange account.
 Keep in mind that if you are using a broker and trading BTC CFDs, you never actually possess the bitcoins and cannot use them to pay for goods and services or receive gifts and payments.

-Here’s a partial list of cryptocurrency exchanges based in the UAE and internationally that accept accounts from Emiratis.
+You can find a partial list of cryptocurrency exchanges based in the UAE and internationally that accept accounts from Emiratis below.